Brenda Missen is the author of the literary thriller Tell Anna She’s Safe and the memoir Tumblehome: One Woman’s

 Tell Anna She’s Safe (Inanna Publications and Education, 2011) is her first published novel.
 The novel is based on the true story of her friend and colleague Louise Ellis, who disappeared from her home in Ottawa in 1995.

-Tumblehome: One Woman’s Canoeing Adventures in the Divine Near Wilderness is her first work of narrative nonfiction.
-Part memoir, part travel adventure, part spiritual autobiography and large part ode to the Earth, Tumblehome traces an emotional and spiritual journey within the framework of a series of solo canoe trips Brenda undertook in Ontario’s Algonquin Park over half a dozen summers.
-She is now at work on a memoir called Blue Threads Loosened: The Untangling of a Sisters’ Story – which chronicles her fraught relationship with her sister, Kathryn, and the healing that took place between them after Kathryn’s sudden death in 2014.
+parttravel adventure, part spiritual autobiography and large part ode to the Earth, Tumblehome traces an emotional and spiritual journey within the framework of a series of solo canoe trips Brenda undertook in Ontario’s Algonquin Park over half a dozen summers.
+She is now putting the finishing touches on Blue Threads Loosened: The Untangling of a Sisters Story – a memoir that chronicles her fraught relationship with her sister, Kathryn, and the healing that took place between them after Kathryn’s sudden death in 2014.

-A keen canoeist, hiker, swimmer, and cross-country skier, Brenda spends as much time as possible outdoors.
-For 13 wonderful years this was in the company of her beloved canine companion, Maddy.
-Now adjusting to Life Beyond Maddy, Brenda can still be found writing the old fashioned way, with fountain pen and paper, on a dock or rocky shore, or even, when inspiration can’t wait for solid ground, in a canoe.
+Brenda can still be found writing the old fashioned way, with fountain pen and paper, on a dock or rocky shore, or even, when inspiration can’t wait for solid ground, in a canoe.

-© 2022 BRENDA MISSEN | ALL RIGHTS RESERVED
+© 2026 BRENDA MISSEN | ALL RIGHTS RESERVED